 Must-try Wisconsin Parmesan Cheeses

 BelGioioso American Grana: Crafted by legendary Master Cheesemaker Gianni Toffolon, BelGioioso’s American Grana is a sterling example of what Wisconsin parmesan is all about.
-This cheese is made from raw cow’s milk gathered every day from local farmers in America’s Dairyland.
+This cheese is made from fresh cow’s milk gathered every day from local farmers in America’s Dairyland.
 Each wheel is hand-turned and monitored to ensure the highest quality.
 The result?
 An award-winning cheese that combines the best of Italian tradition with Wisconsin ingenuity.

 Cello Copper Kettle Parmesan: As the name suggests, Cello’s parmesan is made in small batches in traditional copper kettles before being aged for just over 16 months.
-This parmesan tastes rich, nutty, and slightly caramelly.
+This award-winning parmesan tastes rich, nutty, and slightly caramelly.

 What beer goes well with parmesan cheese?